somaproject/acqboard/docs/FPGA/filter/input.rst

 ADC interface
-    The two sets of ADCs are serially chained, providing :signal:`SDIA` and :signal:`SDIB`.
-The ADC FSM (figure
-    \ref{adcfsm}) controls the sampling sequence; CONCNT the delay between the assertion of :signal:`CNV` and the bit read-out;
+    The ten ACDs are configured in two serial chains of five ADCs each, corresponding to input channel sets A and B, and giving rise to :signal:`SDIA` and :signal:`SDIB`.
+The ADC FSM controls the sampling sequence; CONCNT the delay between the assertion of :signal:`CNV` and the bit read-out;
     :signal:`BITCNT` sends the sample clock.
 To compesate for the ADC readout delay and the propagation delay across the galvanic